 - 3–5 hope or big-dream cards

-I have adopted an electronic version of Miller’s cards which I store in Evernote.
-Many electronic note taking applications would work just as well: Microsoft OneNote, Google Keep, Apple’s built in Notes apps, etc. I have found my electronic “cards” have several advantages over a typical 3×5 card.
+I have adopted an electronic version of Miller’s cards which I store in Bear.
+Many electronic note taking applications would work just as well: Evernote, Microsoft OneNote, Google Keep, Apple’s built in Notes apps, etc. I have found my electronic “cards” have several advantages over a typical 3×5 card.

 - It is possible to attach a photo with can bring the person, situation, or group to mind quickly.
 Many electronic note taking applications have a “card” view which lets you see several cards at once, with the attached photo and the first few words visible.
 I find the picture often allows me remember my prayer without even looking at the full card.
 What’s more, the picture often makes me feel a bit more connected.